 Oh, dude, index form in math is just a fancy way of saying exponential form.
 So, if you see "536" in index form, it means 5 to the power of 36.
 It's like math's way of saying, "Hey, let's make this number look cooler and more confusing!"

-The plural form of index is indices.
+The possessive form of the singular noun index is index's.

 The plural form for the noun index is indexes.